RTO and RPO explained

 These processes can take days if you haven’t envisaged what is required or don’t have access to replacement hardware.

 What if your server goes offline at 06:00 on Sunday?
 Can you buy another one before Monday?
-What about restoring the operating system before you can restore your databases and applications?
+What about restoring the operating system before restoring your databases and applications?

 EVERY PC and server you install nowadays will have a whole lot of diagnostic and error checking going on.
 More than 80% of the DR situations we get involved with are because of faulty hard disks, which have been reporting impending errors for days or years.

-A disk in a RAID array fails, and the RAID fault tolerance level manages things nicely until another disk fails and the array dies.
-We most commonly see RAID, 5,6 and 10 in use.
-These are expensive systems and can easily be kept healthy by swapping disks during a first-instance failure.
+When a disk in a RAID array fails, the RAID fault tolerance level manages things nicely until another disk fails, and the array dies.
+We most commonly see RAID 5, 6, and 10 in use.
+These expensive systems can easily be kept healthy by swapping disks during a first-instance failure.

-Motherboards and memory failures are different.
-With memory, we will normally see some CRC errors starting before they fail.
-Regarding the others, try dual power supplies, keeping spare parts or even a spare server.
+Motherboard and memory failures are different.
+With memory, we will normally see some CRC errors start before they fail.
+Regarding the others, try dual power supplies, keeping spare parts, or even a spare server.

-Your RTO and RPO calculations will dictate your budget, i.e. do you keep a spare server, cluster your servers, or have live failover replication between your premises and data centres?
+Your RTO and RPO calculations will dictate your budget.
+For example, do you keep a spare server, cluster your servers, or have live failover replication between your premises and data centres?

 What else should be considered?

-Now we have the hardware DR plan written, let us automate things.
+Now that we have the hardware DR plan written, let us automate things.

-Backups can easily be automated, and the results should be monitored by a competent member of staff.
-The action of staff monitoring backups should be logged somewhere so that management knows the logs are being checked fully and not just given lip service.
+Backups can easily be automated, and a competent staff member should monitor the results.
+The action of staff monitoring backups should be logged somewhere so that management knows the logs are being checked thoroughly and not just given lip service.

-Periodic restores are very important and are probably the only method you have to prove you can restore your systems.
+Periodic restores are essential and probably the only method you have to prove you can restore your systems.
 It is not uncommon for a Sysadmin to move data within a server’s drives or to another server when extra storage is required.
 This should be communicated to the team who are responsible for data backups so the backup sets can be amended.

 Some other issues we have seen when a restore is needed are: